alexandredias3d/natlang/README.md

-# NatLang
+# Natlutil

-NatLang is a compilation of source codes used to provide common functionality regarding the processing of natural languages.
+Natlutil is a compilation of source codes used to provide common functionality regarding the processing of natural languages.